Best Trade Schools (2025): Programs, Costs & Careers

 3. Apex Technical School

-More than half of program time happens in labs, complemented by flexible day/evening schedules and strong placement support.
-Expect a clear line of sight from lab projects to entry-level roles in HVAC, electrical, plumbing, and related fields.
+More than half of program time happens in labs, complemented by flexible day and evening schedules and strong placement support.
+Expect a clear line of sight from lab projects to entry level roles in HVAC, electrical, plumbing, and related fields.

 Programs & Career Support: HVAC, Electrical, Plumbing, Welding, Construction; job placement assistance, financial aid guidance, and EPA 608 certification prep.